bashbaha/cat/Readme.md

 2) Referring to domain adaption, use Gradient Reversal Layer(GRL) to learn channel-invariant and speaker-discriminative speech representations via channel adversarial training.

-3）The paper can not only alleviating the channel mismatch problem, but also outperforms state-of-the-art speaker recognition methods.
+3) The paper can not only alleviating the channel mismatch problem, but also outperforms state-of-the-art speaker recognition methods.

+---

 ### Model
 1) Input: 500,64,1  filter-bank